Hamidalavi/examid-gaming-journey/README.md

 > [!NOTE]
 **Being a Pro**:
-13. Make my mouse grip in my best comfortable situation; not using death grip, a little space between palm and wrist cuz of hand and fingers' breathing as well (impossible to fatigue)
+13. Make my mouse grip in my best comfortable situation; not using death grip
 14. Decided to push and fully rest my arm and abit wrist instead of floating on air cuz of wrist and arm fatigue.
 It's happened after 2 years (like dinner seat posture)
-15. Ignoring the arm friction with arm sleeves and learn how to reseting the mouse position.
-Because the place of Examid lives, is very hot and humid and the arm moves very hard
+15. Ignoring the arm friction with an arm sleeves.
+Because the place of Examid lives is very hot and humid and the arm moves very hardly
-16. Using fingertip grip to select options, claw or palm grip for aim (Using all of them while gaming)
+16. Using aggressive claw grip cuz of hand and fingers' breathing as well (impossible to fatigue)
+17. Pinch my fingers to back of mouse like a phone tripad legs (fingers) and the base of tripad (palm)
-17. Pre-Lock enemies with centering and not reseting the mouse when focusing on enemies
+18. Pre-Lock enemies with centering and not reseting the mouse when focusing on enemies
-18. Aim goes like a Pro with moderating the tension
+19. Aim goes like a Pro with moderating the tension

 > [!CAUTION]
 **This gaming journey belongs only to Examid and has nothing to do with other gamers.
 Everyone's journey is different according to their circumstances and situations**